ananfito/ananfito.github.io/index.md

 My name is Anthony Nanfito and I am an entry-level analytics professional and front-end web developer.
 I have an undergraduate degree in mathematics with nearly 10 years of teaching experience at multiple levels in the U.S., Asia, and online.
 I am a versatile individual with experience collecting, transforming, and organizing data for analysis to help make informed decisions.

 ### Skills
-- Programming languages: SQL, Tableau, R, Python, HTML, CSS
+- Programming languages: spreadsheets, SQL, Tableau, R, Python, HTML, CSS
 - Excellent verbal and written communication skills
 - Completed [Google Data Analytics Certificate](https://www.credly.com/badges/dafff9fa-de9f-497f-bd7f-d98c46a24e73/public_url)